 We have reviewed the entity's mapping of identified IROs, including a description of their distribution across its own activities and value chain, as well as their time horizon (short, medium, or long term).
 We have also assessed the consistency of this mapping with our understanding of the entity and, where applicable, with the risk analyses conducted by the group's entities.

-Concerning the assessment of impact materiality and financial materiality evaluated its compliance with the criteria defined by ESRS 1.
+Concerning the assessment of impact materiality and financial materiality

 The information regarding the assessment of impact materiality and financial materiality is presented in section "6.1.2.1.2 Assessment Approach" of the Sustainability statement.